profsmith89/ctps/_sources/chap14.md

     return f
 ```

-We're now ready to build a tool that will allow us to run any analysis (e.g., `string_bug`) on any function (e.g., `hello` or `hellu`).
+We're now ready to build a tool that allows us to run any analysis (e.g., `string_bug`) on any function (e.g., `hello` or `hellu`).
 We'll call this analysis tool `analyze` and place it in `analyze.py`.
 Because we've talked about `found_bug` taking two parameters and shown `string_bug` taking just one (recall that finding syntax errors doesn't require an example input), we'll make `analyze` smart enough to handle either case.
 You should understand everything in the next code block.

 ```{code-block} python
 ---